 The accompanying consolidated financial statements have been prepared in conformity with accounting principles generally accepted in the United States of America ("GAAP"), assuming the Company will continue as a going concern, which contemplates the realization of assets and satisfaction of liabilities in the normal course of business.
 For the year ended March 31, 2023, the Company had a net loss available for common stockholders of approximately \$17,497,000.
-As of March 31, 2023, the Company had an accumulated deficit of approximately \$167,533,000 and a working capital deficit of approximately \$9,339,000.
+As of March 31, 2023, the Company had an accumulated deficit of approximately \$9,339,000.
 These factors raise substantial doubt about the Company's ability to continue as a going concern, within one year from the issuance date of this filing.
 The Company's ability to continue as a going concern is dependent on its ability to raise the required additional capital or debt financing to meet short and long-term operating requirements.
 During the year ended March 31, 2023, the Company received net cash proceeds of approximately \$3,076,000 from the sale of common shares (See Note 12), and \$1,715,000 proceeds from the issuance of promissory notes.

 The Company is currently in the process of obtaining the requisite approvals to close a business combination with a special purpose acquisition corporation ("SPAC") (See Note 17).
 Upon the closing of such business combination, the Company is expecting to obtain funding for their operations through the cash held by the SPAC's Trust Account, in addition to any backstop financing that the SPAC may need to pursue in the event that the Trust Account does not have sufficient funds available after redemptions.
 The Company can provide no assurance that the transactions with the SPAC will be successful or that, even if the business combination is successful, that there will be sufficient funds available from such transaction.
 The Company may also encounter business endeavors that require significant cash commitments or unanticipated problems or expenses that could result in a requirement for additional cash.
 If the Company raises additional funds through the issuance of equity, the percentage ownership of its current shareholders could be reduced, and such securities might have rights, preferences or privileges senior to its common stock.
-Additional financing may not be available or are not available on acceptable terms, the Company may not be able to take advantage of prospective business working capital position.
+Additional financing may not be available upon acceptable terms, or at all.
+If adequate funds are not available or are not available on acceptable terms, the Company may not be able to take advantage of prospective business endeavors or opportunities, which could significantly and materially restrict its operations.
+The Company continues to pursue external financing alternatives to improve its working capital position.
 If the Company is unable to obtain the necessary capital, the Company may be unable to develop its facilities and enter into production.